draiimon/PanicSense/DOCKER_README.md

 ## Local Development & Testing

-To verify your Docker setup locally before deploying:
+To verify your Docker setup locally before deploying to Render:

 ```bash
 # Make the verification script executable